Hosting and bandwidth provided by WebCentrix.net.

 • What are the differences between the MacBook Air (NVIDIA/Late 2008) and the original MacBook Air?

-Upgrade This Mac at site sponsor Other World Computing.
-Memory, drives, & more!
+Upgrade This Mac at site sponsor OWC.
+SSDs, external storage & more.

-Click on the underlined category text for related details.
+Click on a category for related details.
 The most commonly needed info is "open" by default, but all info is important.
+Asterisks (*) reference data in details fields.

 October 14, 2008 June 8, 2009

-Core 2 Duo (SL9400) 1.86 GHz
+1.86 GHz Core 2 Duo (SL9400)

 Details: The Intel 45 nm Penryn "Core 2 Duo" (SL9400) processor includes two independent processor "cores" on a single silicon chip.